pauliejes/SandboxDocs/docs/physics.md

 # Creating Physics through the Editor

 The VW Sandbox provides physics that simulation objects can use to provide physics effects like collisions, gravity, torque, and forces.
-These effects can be accessed through the Editor and through the [Scripting API](reference-guide/scripting-api.md#physicsapi-reference).
+These effects can be accessed through the editor and through the [Scripting API](reference-guide/scripting-api.md#physicsapi-reference).

-The Editor provides a Physics Editor that can be used to inspect or set the physics attributes of any simulation object.
+The editor provides a Physics Editor that can be used to inspect or set the physics attributes of any simulation object.

 ![](images/physics-editor.png)